ClearBlade/clearblade-java-sdk/README.md

 import com.clearblade.java.api.InitCallback;
 ```

-There are two ways to authenticate to the ClearBlade platform:
+There are two ways to initialize the SDK:

 #### Without Options